Rytis-J/Dexcom-Follow/README.md

 # Dexcom-follow
-Have an issue with dexcom follow app?
+Having an issue with dexcom follow app?
+Or maybe you just want to get your dexcom data on your pc?!
 Get your live Dexcom data via email/live in your cmd prompt!

 # Logging in